yaacov/kubectl-mtv/README.md

 ### VDDK Image Management

-It is strongly recommended that Migration Toolkit for Virtualization (MTV) should be used with the VMware Virtual Disk Development Kit (VDDK) SDK when transferring virtual disks from VMware vSphere.
+It is strongly recommended that Forklift (Migration Toolkit for Virtualization/MTV) should be used with the VMware Virtual Disk Development Kit (VDDK) SDK when transferring virtual disks from VMware vSphere.

 > **Note**
 > Storing the VDDK image in a public registry might violate the VMware license terms.